geerlingguy/ansible-role-nginx/README.md

     nginx_vhosts: []

 A list of vhost definitions (server blocks) for Nginx virtual hosts.
 If left empty, you will need to supply your own virtual host configuration.
-See the example in `defaults/main.yml` for available server options.
+See the commented example in `defaults/main.yml` for available server options.
 If you have a large number of customizations required for your server definition(s), you're likely better off managing the vhost configuration file yourself, leaving this variable set to `[]`.

     nginx_remove_default_vhost: false

 Whether to remove the 'default' virtualhost configuration supplied by Nginx.
 Useful if you want the base `/` URL to be directed at one of your own virtual hosts configured in a separate .conf file.

+    nginx_upstreams: []

+If you are configuring Nginx as a load balancer, you can define one or more upstream sets using this variable.
+In addition to defining at least one upstream, you would need to configure one of your server blocks to proxy requests through the defined upstream (e.g. `proxy_pass http://myapp1;`).
+See the commented example in `defaults/main.yml` for more information.

     nginx_user: "nginx"